Go directly to product information

 The sanshō or Japanese pepper is related to the Chinese Sichuan pepper and the Nepalese timur, but unlike these two brothers or sisters from the Yellowwood genus (Zanthoxylum), the leaves, flowers and shoots of the sanshō tree are also eaten.
 Sanshō, by the way, means mountain pepper.

 Sanshō pepper has been used as a spice for thousands of years, one suspects, because there is no conclusive evidence for this.
 It was called naruhajika during the Nara era in the eighth century, and used as a medicine to treat diarrhea.
 It would be used primarily as a medicine for a long time to come.
 Only in the Kamakura era (1185 to 1333 AD) would it be used again by the samurai as a spice during hunting.
-Unagi, a dish of freshwater eel with sanshō pepper, dates from that time.
+Dating from that period is unagi, a dish of freshwater eel with sanshō pepper.

 It is now a prominent spice, even one of the few spices in Japanese cuisine.
 The unripe green berries are called sanshō-no-mi.
 These are sharper and more aromatic than the red sansho.
 The first green sanshōs appear on the market from May, the red ones in October.